KNagaVivek/docs.getdbt.com/website/docs/docs/core/connect-data-platform/watsonx-presto-setup.md

 ---
-title: "IBM/watsonx Presto setup"
+title: "IBM watsonx/Presto setup"
-description: "Read this guide to learn about the IBM/watsonx Presto setup in dbt."
+description: "Read this guide to learn about the IBM watsonx/Presto setup in dbt."
 id: "watsonx-presto setup"
 meta:
   maintained_by: IBM